Daniel-Edminster/gob-mod-dash/README.md

 Currently this mod dash can do the following:

 - create a new round
+- set begin and end dates for the round's active period
-- create templates for posting threads to reddit
+- create templates for posting threads to reddit, with macros for num, theme and dates
 - post theme nomination thread, fetch nominations
 - approve and edit winning theme, commit to round
 - post signup thread, fetch signups and commit participants to round